 CND has calculated that approximately 11,520 civilian jobs are directly dependent on Trident.
 Guaranteeing people’s livelihoods matters but £205 billion can be used far more effectively to create well-paid jobs than wasting it on replacing Trident.
 A Defence Diversification Agency should be established to ensure the skills of the workers would be transferred to other industries, such as building conventional ships or producing renewable energy.
 A government-led economic diversification plan would minimise the job losses should Trident be scrapped.

-To address the need for health supplies because of the coronavirus pandemic, a consortium of UK companies has come together to produce medical ventilators.
-Several arms companies – including a number involved in nuclear weapons production – are members of the consortium, which has won a contract to manufacture 10,000 ventilators.
-It is expected that staff who routinely work on defence contracts have been redeployed to work on the ventilator project.
-Workers at the Barrow shipyard, where BAE Systems is building the Dreadnought submarines, have also been put to work on producing medical equipment.
+Recent experience shows that is possible: to address the need for health supplies because of the coronavirus pandemic, a consortium of UK companies came together to produce medical ventilators.
+Several arms companies – including a number involved in nuclear weapons production – were members of the consortium, which won a contract to manufacture 10,000 ventilators.
+It is believed that staff who routinely work on defence contracts were redeployed to work on the ventilator project.
+Workers at the Barrow shipyard, where BAE Systems is building the Dreadnought submarines, were also put to work on producing medical equipment.

 This development shows that it is possible to redeploy workers to more socially useful parts of the economy.
 When CND has previously called for Trident to be scrapped, this has been challenged on the grounds of the job losses this would entail.
 However, when necessary, a defence company such as Babcock, and its workforce, was able to diversify and produce something different.
 There is no reason why this cannot be replicated on a wider scale, especially when the diversification is pre-planned and factored into the Ministry of Defence’s planning.

-All the facts stack up against Trident – and they continue to do so, irrespective of the shameful vote to replace Britain’s nuclear weapons.
-This decision demonstrated a failure of vision on the part of our government.
-This was a once in a generation opportunity to break with this antiquated weapons system and address our defence needs in ways appropriate to the twenty first century.
-Instead, MPs voted for a Cold War system on the basis that it underpins our standing in the world.
-They have failed to notice that the overwhelming majority of states in the world – those without nuclear weapons – continue to insist that we comply with our international treaty obligation to disarm.
-Far from enhancing our status, our continued failure to disarm does us enormous harm in the eyes of the global majority.
+We should be scrapping this antiquated weapons system and addressing our defence needs in ways appropriate to the twenty first century.
+The overwhelming majority of states in the world – those without nuclear weapons – continue to insist that we comply with our international treaty obligation to disarm.
+Our continued failure to do so does us enormous harm in the eyes of the global majority.

-Preventing Trident replacement remains an urgent priority for CND.
-We want to see a world without nuclear weapons, and stopping Trident is part of that process.
-CND will continue to campaign against its replacement, working with those broad forces across society that wish to see an end to Britain’s possession of weapons of mass destruction.
+Scrapping Trident and its replacement remains an urgent priority for CND.
+We want to see a world without nuclear weapons, and getting rid of Britain’s nuclear weapons is part of that process.
+CND will continue to campaign to this end, working with those broad forces across society that wish to see an end to Britain’s possession of weapons of mass destruction.